 The Thurgood Marshall Law Library has an extensive collection of intellectual property resources.
 The collection encompasses American, international and foreign law materials and is available in both print and online resources.
 The leading treatises on American IP issues, including Epstein on Intellectual Property and Chisum on Patents, can be found in print on the 2nd floor of the Library.
 International and foreign intellectual property items are located on the 4th floor of the Library.
 There are a variety of intellectual property journals, such as AIPLA Quarterly Journal and the Fordham Intellectual Property, Media and Entertainment Law Journal, that can be found in the periodical collection housed on the 1st floor.

 The Library also provides access to various online resources in the field of intellectual property, including BNA's Intellectual Property Library which contains access to the USPQ.
 Access to all of the electronic databases on IP is via Research Port.
-Additionally, the Library staff has created an Intellectual Property Specialty Page that provides a topical list of free Internet sites.

 The Library maintains a collection of video tapes that address the image of law in the popular media and in traditional documentaries.
 Among the holdings are law classics such as To Kill a Mockingbird and Twelve Angry Men as well as works of more recent vintage such as My Cousin Vinny, Rabbit-proof Fence and A Civil Action.
 Documentaries cover a range of legal issues and include a number of productions from CNN, Sixty-Minutes and the History Network.
 Additionally, the collection includes in-house recordings of lectures, presentations and special events held at the Law School.
 A smaller section of the collection is devoted to legal education and includes audio-tapes such as "May it Please the Court" and video-based guides like the Robert Berring series on Legal Research for the 21st Century.
 The multi-media collection also contains approximately 50 audio cassettes pertaining to various points of law.
 All of the items within this collection must be used in the Library, and media carrels equipped with VCRs, monitors, cassette players and headphones are available.
 Additionally, the study rooms on the 3rd floor of the Library have televisions and playback equipment.